 The excellent facilities and the ideal location in one of the most intense concentrations of Information Technology industry in the UK provide a thriving research environment for our computer scientists.

 Research on Machine Learning, Data Mining and Big Data Analytics is devoted to algorithms, techniques and applications for data-driven knowledge discovery from large amounts of data.
-Algorithms cover a range of predictive and descriptive methods, such as clustering, classification, subgraph mining, Bayesian inference, artificial neural networks, association rules, etc. Application domains include life sciences, neuroscience, climate science, and industrial and business sectors.
+Algorithms cover a range of predictive and descriptive methods, such as clustering, classification, subgraph mining, Stream Mining, Bayesian inference, artificial neural networks, association rules, generative adversarial networks multi-task learning/competitive learning verification, synthesis of artificial neural networks probabilistic modelling, and semantic workflow integration and decision support.
+Application domains include life sciences, neuroscience, climate science, and industrial and business sectors.

-There is a particular focus on developing interdisciplinary activity and collaborative projects with the wider School.
-These activities include large parts of two NERC national centres, the National Centre for Atmospheric Science (NCAS) and the National Centre for Earth Observation (NCEO).
-The department also benefits from close working relationships with the Institute for Environmental Analytics and the European Centre for Medium-Range Weather Forecasts (ECMWF).
+There is also a particular focus on developing interdisciplinary activity and collaborative projects with the wider School and wider research community, including two NERC national centres, the National Centre for Atmospheric Science (NCAS) and the National Centre for Earth Observation (NCEO).
+The department also benefits from close working relationships with the Institute for Environmental Analytics, the European Centre for Medium-Range Weather Forecasts (ECMWF) and the Met Office.